sebastianerz28/TankWars/TankWars/Resources/README.txt

 	Pressing the “ESC” key on the keyboard while in the game will terminate the application.

-	MenuStrip and clickable buttons for Controls and Additional Features
+	MenuStrip for Controls and Additional Features

-	Shows a message box showing all controls for the game and briefly lists additional design changes/features
+	Shows a message box showing all controls for the game and briefly lists additional design changes/features.